 Does the proxy approach work for streaming responses?

 Yes.
-A well-implemented proxy streams chunks back to the caller transparently, intercepts the final usage object in the stream (where token counts are reported), and logs the cost after the stream completes.
-Your users see no difference in response behavior.
+A proxy streams response chunks back to the caller transparently, buffers only the final [DONE] chunk where token counts are reported, and logs cost after the stream completes.
+According to OpenAI's streaming documentation, usage data appears in the final chunk of a streamed response (OpenAI Streaming Guide, 2024).
+Your users see no change in behavior.